Climbing Mount Fuji; Everything You Need To Know & FAQ

 Don’t worry too much, and don’t overthink it.
 Easy to say, I know!
 I did so much planning and research for this trip, and all the stress was unnecessary.
 The trail is tough but manageable, the route is clear, the mountain huts are nice, the food options are fine, and the views are spectacular.
 If you’re not in good enough shape, again don’t stress, just fix it.
 You have plenty of time.
 And enjoy it!
 It’s a beautiful place.
 Here are some final tips to help you through:

 - Mountain huts.
 These require booking in advance if you want to be sure of a spot to sleep!
 Contact the guys at fujimountainguides.com, for $10 they’ll reserve you a spot.
 Unless you speak Japanese, don’t waste your time trying to do it yourself, believe me!

 - Diamox.
-Contact your GP of course, but if you’re not used to being at altitude, many people use Diamox.
+Contact your GP of course.
+But if you’re not used to being at altitude, you can use Diamox.
 It helps prevent altitude sickness, and may well have saved my mum’s life!

 - Energy bars/gels.
 If this is a huge undertaking for you, well done.
 Make sure you have the fuel to get you up the mountain.
 Cliff bars, tribes bars, and energy gels are a great way to keep powering forward when you’re feeling a little beaten.

 - Base yourself in Kawaguchiko, both the night before and after.
 Many tours and operators rush the whole thing by starting and finishing Fuji Climbs in Tokyo.
 I don’t recommend that.
 Kawaguchiko is a gorgeous little town.
 Soak it up, and when you’ve finished the climb, the last thing you’ll want is a drive to Tokyo.
 Stay in town!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!